Drama & Theatre Studies A-Level looks at the practices and theories of classical and contemporary playwrights, directors and practitioners of drama.

 The course encourages a critical and creative response to the complexities of theatre from the perspectives of actor, designer and director.

 There are a variety of options open to you if you have studied Drama & Theatre Studies at Newman.
 Some of our past students have gone on to study degrees in Law, Acting, Theatre Studies, Psychology, English and Creative Writing to name just a few.

-At least two 5s and three 4s at GCSE, including at least a 4 in GCSE English Language.
+At least five 5s at GCSE, including at least a 5 in English Language or English Literature.